Overview

 Applications must include supporting documentation to be eligible.

-- Full transcripts detailing all higher education qualifications, including to-date transcripts for any courses currently being studied, with certified translations if not in English
+- Full transcripts detailing all higher education qualifications, including to-date transcripts for any courses currently being studied, with certified translations if not in English.
+Where any transcripts are missing or do not include all pages, the application will be considered ineligible.

-If any of the required documentation is not provided by the closing date, the application will be considered ineligible.
+Applications will be considered ineligible if any of the required documentation is not included by the closing date.

 The CSC will not accept supporting documentation submitted outside the online application system.